 \section{Conclusion}

-We have constructed a novel Fourier Neural Network (FNN) architecture that successfully approximates low-frequency analytic and piecewise analytic one dimensional periodic functions.
-We were able to retrieve the Fourier coefficients for such functions with third order accuracy.
-We also showed how to seek periodic solutions for simple one dimensional differential equations.
-These results were achieved by imposing periodicity constraints to the optimization problem we are solving and by subsequently solving the problem with a penalty-like method.
-Besides significantly improving the results obtained using traditional neural networks in terms of accuracy and number of iterations, our simulations revealed another important advantage, namely, it conserves the properties of the learned task (approximating a function etc) outside of the training domain.
-One limitation of our model is that we are not using a rigorous technique for picking the penalty coefficients but are instead setting them up by trial and error.
-Another limitation is that we need to know the periodicity of the function we are estimating a priori in order to incorporate it in the activation function.
-We are currently in the process of investigating solutions to overcome these limitations.
-Our results are promising and we are planning on extending to multidimensional functions in future work.
-We believe the framework presented here can serve as a preprocessing tool for many engineering and scientific applications such as electronics, image recognition and acoustics where the Fourier decomposition is widely used.
+We have constructed a novel Fourier neural network model that successfully approximates low-frequency analytic and piecewise continuous one-dimensional periodic functions.
+By combining the FNN with a residual-based loss function, as in the PINN model, we define a fully interpretable network for differential equations with periodic boundary conditions, which we refer to as PIFNN.
+The FNN model replaces commonly used activation functions, such as $\mathrm{tanh}$ or sigmoid, by a periodic function.
+With cosine as the activation function, the network model mimics a Fourier decomposition.
+To ensure the periodic nature is preserved, we appended to the loss function the requirement that the solution be periodically replicated also outside the training domain.
+Besides significantly improving the results obtained using traditional neural networks in terms of accuracy and number of iterations, our simulations revealed another significant advantage: namely, FNN conserves the properties of the learned task (approximating a function, etc.) outside the training domain.

+One limitation of this model is that we do not use a rigorous technique for picking the penalty coefficients but set them heuristically.
+Another limitation is that we need to know the period of the function we estimate a priori to incorporate it in the activation function and loss function.
+We are currently investigating solutions to overcome these limitations.
+Our results are promising, and we plan on extending them to multidimensional functions and nonlinear differential equations.
+We believe the framework presented here can serve as a pre- and postprocessing tool in many engineering and scientific applications, where the Fourier decomposition is widely used, such as electronics, image recognition, and acoustics.